clean-code-craft-tcq-2/tdd-buckets-AnishaBaishya/README.md

 1. Refactor any assumptions, continue to pass this test.
 Do not add any code without a corresponding test.

+## New Feature implementation :Current-sensing at high fidelity

 ## TestSpec

 1. Get charging current samples array in Analog